sudheerj/javascript-interview-questions/README.md

      My script is initialized
      ```

-     If you don't use `setTimeout`, the order of logs will be in sequential.
+     If you don't use `setTimeout`, the order of logs will be sequential.

      ```javascript
      function runMeFirst() {